 “The horn went off, and Roxie did NOT like seeing Mommy run off without her, so she broke her leash to catch up with me,” Rincon says.
 “When I saw she was right behind me, I just kept going and she followed me through all the obstacles—including the ice bath, the mud pits and right off the high dive at the finish.
 That’s when I realized I had a very special dog.”

 Since then, it’s been a world of fun.
-Rincon has completed a number of Tough Mudder races—races that are basically an extended playground for adults with mud pits thrown in for good measure, Rincon says—with Roxie by her side.
+Rincon has completed a number of Tough Mudder races and MudRuns—races that are basically an extended playground for adults with mud pits thrown in for good measure, Rincon says—with Roxie by her side.

 “At the start line, you will not find a more pumped-up creature,” Rincon says.
 “When she hears the horn, or hears the word ‘go!’ she pretty much loses her mind, starts barking uncontrollably and takes off like a bat outta hell.”
 Fortunately, Roxie eventually calms down after half a mile and starts focusing on her work.